Sidharth-Subramonian/CompanyNewsBot/readme.md

-# 📰 Smart Company News Chatbot
+# 📰 Company News Bot

 An AI-powered chatbot that gives you real-time summaries of the **latest news about any company**.
 Just type a question like "What's new with Apple and Google?" and get clean, concise updates.